SQL - RDBMS Databases

 1985 - Oracle version 4.0 was released.
 It contained features like concurrency control - multi-version read consistency, etc.

-2007 - Oracle has released Oracle11g.
-The new version focused on better partitioning, easy migration etc.
+2007 - Oracle released Oracle11g.
+The new version focused on better partitioning, easy migration, etc.

 This is one of the most popular Microsoft products.
 Microsoft Access is an entry-level database management software.
-MS Access database is not only an inexpensive but also powerful database for small-scale projects.
+MS Access database is not only inexpensive but also a powerful database for small-scale projects.